Causes of Hearing loss

 • Exposure to excessive noise.

-• Ageing, specifically the degeneration of sensory (hair) cells.
+• Ageing, which leads to the degeneration of sensory cells.

 Risk factors associated with Hearing loss